CharlesRajaR/dynamic-form-builder-ui/README.md

 - Secure and production-ready out of the box — essential for handling and validating form submissions safely.

 ### How it helped solve the problem:
-- Server-side validation reused the same JSON Schema as the frontend, ensuring consistency.
-- Spring Boot simplified the creation of RESTful APIs for schema storage, data submission, export, and retrieval.
+Server-side validation reused the same JSON Schema as the frontend, ensuring consistency.Spring Boot simplified the creation of RESTful APIs for schema storage, data submission, export, and retrieval.

 ## 🗃️ Database: MongoDB
 - Why MongoDB?